Anton2181/pas/docs/encoder.md

 ```

 - Use `--timeout` if you want to shorten/extend the 120 second default.
-- The wrapper returns exit code `124` on timeouts and leaves the partial log intact.
+- On timeout the wrapper now delivers `SIGINT`, waits `--interrupt-grace` seconds for SAT4J to flush a model, and returns exit code `124` if the solver never finished cleanly.
+The partial log is always left intact.
 - All command-line arguments are optional; the defaults match the repository layout described in the root `readme`.

 ## Tuning tips